open/close all folders

 - This is one of Pandora's attacks.
 One of the monsters has this as its attack too.

 - Hades does this in the beginning of chapter 23 to suck up Pit.
 Swallowed Whole follows soon after.

-- The Dual Dragons also utilize this.
-While they can't suck Wario up directly, they can suck up the numerous Glue Globes that are released prior to it occurring, which Wario can get stuck to and suck those up instead.
+- The Dual Dragon boss also utilizes this but instead of trying to suck Wario up directly, they release numerous Glue Globes that Wario can get stuck to and suck those up instead.

 - One of the primary feeding/attack methods used by the Gobul in Monster Hunter Tri.